Crispian Mills: Early life

 Mills was born on 18 January 1973 in Hammersmith, London, England.
 His mother, Hayley Mills, had made her name as a child star in the 1960s, and met Mills' father, Roy Boulting, on the set of light British comedy The Family Way.
 Boulting was 33 years Hayley Mills' senior, and only five years younger than her father, Sir John Mills.
 The pair married in 1971.
-The family lived on Belgrade Road, in the south-west London district of Hampton, and had an additional property at Cobstone Windmill at Ibstone, Buckinghamshire.
+The family lived on Belgrade Road, in the south-west London district Hampton, and had an additional property at Cobstone Windmill at Ibstone, Buckinghamshire.
 The marriage did not last, and the pair split in 1975, followed by an official divorce in 1977.
 At this point, Hayley was pregnant again by actor Leigh Lawson with her second son, Jason.

 The new family shared their time between Hampton and Lawson's Coventry residence.
 Hayley put her career on hold to raise her sons during their early years, a sacrifice which to this day, Mills values very highly.
 The young Mills believed his grandfather to be a genuine knight in shining armour.
 Sir John can also be credited with introducing Mills to music, by singing old cowboy songs to send him to sleep as a child.
 Mills would go on to cover one of those songs, "Rio Grande" with his post-Kula Shaker band The Jeevas.
 "I count myself to be very fortunate," says Mills, "in having been brought up by people who are very open-minded and who are genuinely in love with the arts.
 If I've inherited anything from my family, it's that love of the creative process and that awareness of the privilege which being a part of it represents.
 That comes from my father too...
 I couldn't escape from it, and never felt I wanted to."

-Mills attended various schools, some private, some state run, as his mother was frequently travelling for film work.
+Mills attended various schools, some private, some state-run, as his mother was frequently travelling for film work.
 Speaking in an interview in 2016, Mills says "When I was in private schools, they called me 'common', and when I was in state schools they called me 'posh'.
 It made me very cynical about all these labels".

-His background meant that family friends were people like Richard Attenborough and Sir Laurence Olivier, although Mills has often remarked that he was rarely star-struck as they were "just people" to one accustomed to the company of famous actors.
+His background meant family friends were people like Richard Attenborough and Sir Laurence Olivier, although Mills has often remarked that he was rarely star-struck as they were "just people" to one accustomed to the company of famous actors.
 As a result of this, and his mother's experiences as a child actress, the young Mills believed that making films was to be his next step.
 "I grew up with pictures of my mum looking very very young, standing with John Wayne or Walt Disney.
 That did something to my head; I thought that was kind of normal.
 That's what happens: you get to 12, you start making movies.
 It was only when I got to 12 that I realised, obviously, that wasn't the case."